|News Headlines >>>|

 OSCE examinations at Birmingham City University

-Speech Advance had the pleasure today to visit BCU to help lecturers examine first year students completing their OSCE's (Objective Structured Clinical Examinations).
+It's that time of year again!!
+Speech Advance had the pleasure again today to visit BCU to help lecturers examine first year students completing their OSCE's (Objective Structured Clinical Examinations).

 Each student is given information of a client they are about to see.
 During the OSCE they have to make a phone call to the clients relative/ carer and complete a 1;1 session to gather information.
 After the session they have time to reflect on their performance.
 The visiting clinician and lecturer then asked questions related to the session.

 Each student has a set time to prepare for their session with the client.
 The idea is that they run the whole session as they would if they were seeing a real client.
 They have to set up the room appropriately and then gather the required information from the client in a way that suits that client best.

 The visiting clinician (Speech Advance in this case!) role plays the client while the lecturer take notes.
 Each component is videoed and then marked immediately after.